d3aths/AAD531/fjourn.md

 https://codepen.io/kimwhy/details/zYroKXr

-This mockuip of a website is very well made, basically a template for a fansite.
+Mockup of a website is very well made, basically a template for a fansite.
 I like the way you scroll down the page and everything comes in sort of modeules, with the text next to the images and section after section.
 I would have liked to design a similar page but positioning like that is the bane of my existence when trying to design websites.
 I guess it's just a matter of a lottt of different divs, and them making sure everything comes together and sits perfectly when responsive, it just takes too much time and fiddling around to get right.
 So with the time I had I had to come up with a more basic design, plus I didn't want to straight up just copy something like this

 ---